Masood Akhtar (actor): Death

-Masood Akhtar died from lung cancer in Lahore on 5 March 2022, at the age of 82.
+Masood Akhtar died of lung cancer in Lahore on 5 March 2022, at the age of 82.
 He was hospitalized for two months before his death.
-He was buried at Gulshan-e-Ravi D block Graveyard.
+He was buried at Gulshan-e-Ravi D Block Graveyard.
 Among the survivors were his widow and two daughters.
 His 26 years old son Ali Raza had died of a heart attack in September 2021.